Neal Adams

 Following his runs on Batman and Green Lantern, Adams drew other books for DC such as Superman vs. Muhammad Ali in 1978.
 In addition to his work with DC, Adams simultaneously freelanced for Marvel Comics on books such as Uncanny X-Men and The Avengers.
 In 1971, Adams established the art and illustration studio Continuity Associates with Dick Giordano.
 In 1984, Adams founded his own comic book company Continuity Comics, which was in business until 1994.

 Adams was inducted into the Eisner Awards' Will Eisner Comic Book Hall of Fame in 1998, the Harvey Awards' Jack Kirby Hall of Fame in 1999, and the Inkwell Awards Joe Sinnott Hall of Fame in 2019.

 Early life

-Neal Adams was born June 15, 1941 on Governors Island, New York City, to Frank Adams, a writer for the military, and Lilian, who ran a boardinghouse.
-Raised in a military family, he grew up in a series of army bases, ranging from Brooklyn to Germany. with his father largely absent from his life.
+Neal Adams was born June 15, 1941, on Governors Island, New York City, to Frank Adams, a writer for the military, and Lilian, who ran a boardinghouse.
+Raised in a military family, he grew up in a series of army bases, ranging from Brooklyn to Germany.
+His father was largely absent from his life.
 Adams attended the School of Industrial Art high school in Manhattan, graduating in 1959.